Domj1204/advanced-pwd-gen/README.md

 The project includes a clean and polished user interface that is responsive and adapts seamlessly to various screen sizes.
 It follows best practices in user experience design, ensuring a straightforward and intuitive user journey.

+Here is the link to the deployed website: https://domj1204.github.io/advanced-pwd-gen/

 ## Table of Contents

 - [Key Objective](#key-objective)